-Just like Chia seeds, they also contain beneficial fatty acids, such as omega-3 and omega-6, which are linked to several health benefits.
+Like Chia seeds, they also contain beneficial fatty acids, such as omega-3 and omega-6, linked to several health benefits.

 They are also an excellent protein source since more than a quarter of their calories come from protein, considerably more than the 16-18 percent protein content of chia seeds and flax seeds.

 Hemp seeds can be consumed in various forms: cooked, toasted, or raw.
 They can also be pressed for oil, which has been used in China as an ingredient in foods and medicines for at least 3,000 years.